JessupByun/synthetic-data-gen-eval/README.md

 - **Model Deployment (`model_deployment.py`)**: Contains code for deploying models via the Groq API for synthetic data generation.
 Model prompts and generation parameters can be customized in this file.
 - **Evaluation Scripts**: Scripts to evaluate utility and privacy metrics on generated data using custom lab-developed frameworks.
 Sensitive evaluation metrics and some proprietary code are excluded.
+- **Sample Datasets (`sample_datasets/`)**: Includes real-world datasets used as samples for synthetic data generation and baselines for evaluation.
+Datasets in this folder are referenced in code as part of the generation and evaluation processes.
 - **`requirements.txt`**: Lists dependencies needed to run the project.
 Excludes sensitive packages or proprietary libraries.

 ## Installation and Setup